Latest Website Update: 28/03/23

 Many reasons – acoustics, natural speaking, distant voices, set design, overlapping sound, direction, all of these reasons – or is it just me?
 Others hear, no problem, no complaints.
 It didn’t used to happen, I tell myself, so what has changed?

 The most obvious reason is that I have changed, I have grown older.
 Certain frequencies, lighter tones, I cannot hear so well as in the past.
-In face-to-face conversation I can both listen and lipread but not in a theatre.
+In face-to-face conversation I can both listen and lipread but not in a theatre, especially if actors are not facing me.
 To other people I can say “Pardon?”, “What?”, and grumble “Don’t mumble!”, but not in a theatre.
 I’m sure I’m not alone.
 What’s to be done?

 If you have a similar problem, and I suspect many of you have, do what I do and then let’s enjoy our theatre visits even more.